e14n/databank-disk/DISK.md

 disk driver
 -----------

-The memory driver provides on-disk storage of data -- one file per object.
+The disk driver provides on-disk storage of data -- one file per object.

 Each databank is mapped to a directory; each type is a sub-directory